Cyphrme/CozeJS/README.md

 	with constant time guarantees, like [constant time WASM](https://cseweb.ucsd.edu/~dstefan/pubs/renner:2018:ct-wasm.pdf), this
 	library will be vulnerable to timing attacks as this problem is inherent to Javascript.
-- Duplicate detection is outside the scope of Cozejs because Cozejs uses Javascript objects which always have unique fields.
-Also, no JSON parsing is done inside of Cozejs, which uses last-value-wins. - Objects in ES6 defined with duplicate fields uses last-value-wins.
+- Duplicate detection is outside the scope of Coze JS because Coze JS uses Javascript objects which always have unique fields.
+Also, no JSON parsing is done inside of Coze JS, which uses last-value-wins. - Objects in ES6 defined with duplicate fields uses last-value-wins.
 	- See notes on `test_Duplicate`.